miguelriosoliveira/github-explorer-2/README.md

 # github-explorer-2

-Simple repository explorermade using GitHub API.
+Simple repository explorer made using GitHub API.

 This is the first project created during the Ignite course by Rocketseat.